Dimensional homogeneity constrained gene expression programming for discovering governing equations: Application on discovering unknown constitutive relations

-Here we have used the value of $\gamma =5/3$ for monatomic gas in the above equation.
-For the Poiseuille flow in the continuum regime, the pressure along the $y$ direction tends to be constant.
-Taking the flow of $Kn = 0.01$ as an example, the pressure oscillates about $ 0.5\;\% $ of its absolute value.
-Considering the ideal gas equation of state $\rho = \frac{p}{\theta }$, we can get
+Here, we used the value of $\gamma =5/3$ for monatomic gas in the above equation.
+For the Poiseuille flow in the continuum regime, the pressure along the $y$ direction is observed to remain constant.
+Taking the flow of $Kn = 0.01$ as an example, the pressure oscillates approximately $0.5\%$ of its absolute value.
+Considering the ideal gas equation of state $\rho = \frac{p}{\theta }$, we can obtain